 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 The Chase Ink Business Cash℠ Credit Card is a no annual fee business credit card that pays you up to 5% on business purchases and offers flexible rewards for cash statement credits or gift cards.
 The Ink Business Cash℠ Credit Card comes with a generous $500 sign-up bonus after spending $3,000 in the first 3 months.
-You can be an ideal candidate for the Chase Ink Cash if you’re looking for a business credit card and don’t want to worry about an annual fee.
+You can be an ideal candidate for the Chase Ink Cash if you’re looking at applying for a business credit card and don’t want to worry about an annual fee.

 The Chase Ink Cash gives you a $500 sign-up bonus after spending $3,000 in the first three months from account opening.
 If you were to apply for a different $0 annual fee card, your sign-up bonus will be $200 at best (usually).
 This is an incredible bonus for a no annual fee business card, but it is smaller than the Ink Business Preferred from Chase.